Last updated August 25th, 2023.

 Yet there are a few important differences between hard tiles and soft titles.

-Hard titles are registered through the national government’s land registry and give property owners an indisputable right.
-Soft titles are instead registered through the local government.
-Soft titles are, at least in theory, not as ironclad as hard titles.
+Hard titles are registered on the national government’s land registry and give property owners an indisputable right.
+Soft titles are registered through the local government, and at least in theory, aren’t as ironclad as hard titles.

 Most Cambodians even prefer soft title property because the transfer fees are a lot lower.
 Not only that, but the local government takes far less time for processing compared to the national government.

-Everything can be finished in a few days rather than months – something that especially makes a flipper’s life easier.
+Everything can be finished in a few days rather than months – something that especially makes life easier if you’re flipping or renovating properties.